AminKhalif/gauntlet-ai-showcase/backend/_docs/python-rules.md

 One responsibility per module.

-Top of every module: a module docstring (1–3 lines stating purpose).
+Top of every module: a clear module docstring explaining:
+- What it does specifically (not vague descriptions)
+- What it takes as input
+- What it outputs
+- How it fits in the pipeline
+- Example: `"""Transcribes individual audio chunks using Gemini API with absolute timestamps.\n\nTakes: Audio chunk files (.mp3) + chunk timing info\nOutputs: Individual transcript files with speaker labels and timestamps\nUsed by: full_transcript_orchestrator.py for parallel chunk processing\n"""`

 Prefer absolute imports from backend_app.*.